njyjn/URCUTE/README.md

 - If y-value falls below (or above) threshold at 18, it will send a message to CEMS.

 5. A notices a stranger at his door.
 The stranger seems to be holding a suspicious box and a knife.
-- A presses the ERM, otherwise known as `SW3`.
+- A presses the Emergency Response Mode (ERM), otherwise known as `SW3`.
 - CEMS receives A's notification immediately.
 While A waits for a response, his screen shows a `HELP REQUESTED` message and buzzes loudly so that neighbors can also respond.
 - While doing so, there is no need for any other distractions, so the BLUE and RED lights do not come on.
 - A panics and presses ERM again, and a repeat message is sent to CEMS.
 URCUTE continues to buzz.